Legal Services Privacy Notice

 - National Health Service (NHS) and clinical commissioning groups

-- members of the public by way of statutory notice or property related order (e.g. compulsory purchase order)
+- members of the public by way of statutory notice or property related order (for example a compulsory purchase order)

 - trade unions